 05.02 Chief, Inspection Program Branch (NRR).
 Provides overall agency leadership for the Reactor Oversight Program and concurs on changes to this manual chapter that impact or potentially affect the inspection of power reactors in the Post-Operation Transition Phase.

-05.03 Director, Office of Nuclear Safety and Safeguards.
+05.03 Director, Office of Nuclear Material Safety and Safeguards.
 Provides overall direction for the decommissioning power reactor project management and inspection programs, for power reactors in decommissioning status, until the license is terminated.
 NMSS Policy and Procedure 5.1 provides details on the project management transfer to NMSS, as well as the necessary resource transfer for both NMSS project management and appropriate regional inspection program responsibilities.

 05.04 Chief, Reactor Decommissioning Branch (NMSS).
 Coordinates, develops, and implements the decommissioning power reactor project management program, and provides programmatic oversight of the regional inspection requirements and policies.

 05.05 Regional Administrator and Regional Management.
 In concert with NRC Headquarters, the Regional Offices direct the implementation of the inspection program for decommissioning power reactors.
 Ensures that the regional office staff includes an adequate number of inspectors in various disciplines to carry out the inspection program as assigned and described in this manual chapter and within budget limitations.
 Determines the need for the temporary assignment of an inspector at a facility that has permanently shutdown and the duration and scope of this inspection coverage.
 Applies inspection resources, as necessary, to deal with issues that arise at specific facilities undergoing decommissioning.
-Headquarters and Regional Division Directors responsible for the implementation of the Reactor Oversight Program and the Decommissioning Power Reactor Inspection Program should determine the appropriate timing for transfer of the reactor inspection program from 2515, “Light-Water Reactor Inspection Program - Operations Phase,” to IMC 2561, “Decommissioning Power Reactor Inspection Program.”
+Headquarters and Regional Division Directors responsible for the implementation of the Reactor Oversight Program and the Decommissioning Power Reactor Inspection Program should determine the appropriate timing for transfer of the reactor inspection program from IMC 2515, “Light-Water Reactor Inspection Program - Operations Phase,” to IMC 2561, “Decommissioning Power Reactor Inspection Program.”
 The transfer should be documented in a letter between the appropriate Division Directors, including a statement of the formal transfer date, in order to ensure that the necessary resources, including travel funds, are allocated appropriately between the divisions to support performance of the required inspection activities.

 05.06 Chief, Decommissioning Inspection Branch.
-Directs and implements the decommissioning power reactor inspection program in the Regions in accordance with this manual chapter and with the appropriate Resident Inspectors, and Headquarters and Regional Managers.
+Directs and implements the decommissioning power reactor inspection program in the Regions in accordance with this manual chapter and coordinates with the appropriate Resident Inspectors, and Headquarters, and Regional Managers as applicable to implement this manual chapter.

 2561-06 REACTOR DECOMMISSIONING INSPECTION PROGRAM